nginxinc/nginx-one-workshops/labs/lab1/readme.md

     ![New Dataplane key](media/lab1_none-dataplane-key-new.png)

     Once the key is generated, copy the value of this key to the clipboard using the `Copy` icon on the right side.  **NOTE:**  This Dataplane Key is only shown here and NGINX One doesn't save this value.
 Save this value locally as you would be using it to register new NGINX Instances.
-You can Register as many Nginx Instances as you like with the same Dataplane Key.
+You can Register as many NGINX Instances as you like with the same Dataplane Key.
 If you lose the value of the key then you need to generate a new one again.

     ![New Dataplane key save](media/lab1_none-dataplane-key-save.png)